Double Descent and Other Interpolation Phenomena in GANs: Introduction

-First, GAN training via \textbf{minimization of a distribution metric or $f$-divergence} results in \textit{unsatisfactory generalization} performance when the generator model is overparameterized and interpolates its noisy training data.
+First, GAN training via \textbf{minimization of a distribution metric or $f$-divergence} results in \textit{unsatisfactory generalization performance} when the generator model is overparameterized and interpolates its noisy training data.
 Specifically, we prove that under such a training process \textit{all} overparameterized solutions have the same generalization performance.
 Moreover, the best generalization is obtained by an underparameterized solution with the same dimension as the true latent space dimension of the data, which is usually unknown.
-This set of interpolating solutions which have constant test error establishes a new generalization behavior that does not exist in the current literature on overparameterized machine learning.
+This set of interpolating solutions which have constant test error establishes a new generalization behavior of generative models.

 Second, our theoretical studies inspire a new \textbf{pseudo-supervised training} regime for GANs and show that it can \textit{improve generalization performance in overparameterized settings} where interpolation of noisy training data occurs.
 Our pseudo-supervised approach selects a subset (or all) of the training data examples and individually associates them with random (noise) vectors that act as their latent representations (i.e., the inputs given to the generator to yield the respective training data).
 Pseudo-supervision \textit{accelerates the training process} and improves generalization by reducing the number of effective degrees of freedom in overparameterized GAN learning (although in many cases the learned GAN can still interpolate the training data).
 We develop several implementations for the pseudo-supervised optimization objective and examine their respective generalization behaviors, which we show to include \textit{double descent} and also \textit{triple descent} of generalization errors as a function of the latent space dimension of the learned GAN.